People's National Assembly: Dissolution

 The President of the Republic can dissolve the People's National Assembly, and the only one authorized to do so.
 According to article 147 of the Constitution, the President of the Republic can decide on the dissolution of the National People's Congress or on early legislative elections, after consultations with the President of the APN, the President of the Council of the Nation and the Prime Minister.

 Electoral system

-The National People's Assembly is made up of 407 seats filled by multi-member proportional representation in 58 constituencies corresponding to the wilayas (provinces) of the country, with an additional overseas constituency.
-Each constituency is allocated a number of seats according to its population, with a minimum of three seats per constituency.
+The National People's Assembly is made up of 407 seats filled by multi-member proportional representation in 69 constituencies corresponding to the wilayas (provinces) of the country, with an additional overseas constituency.
+Each constituency is allocated a number of seats according to its population, with a minimum of two seats per constituency.
 After counting the votes, the seats are distributed according to the largest remainder method, without an electoral threshold.

 Before the 2021 election (which was the first after 10 new provinces were created in 2019), there was a constituency for each of the 48 provinces, plus four constituencies for Algerians living overseas.
 The province-based constituencies were guaranteed a minimum of four seats each.